When Payment Begins

 Paying Claims Before the Deadline

-A personal representative can pay a valid claim before the filing deadline expires, even without a formal presentation.
+A personal representative can pay a valid claim before the filing deadline expires.
+They can do this even without a formal presentation.
 But this flexibility comes with personal risk.
-If early payment leaves the estate unable to pay other creditors who filed on time, the personal representative may be personally liable for the shortfall.

 The personal representative at any time may pay any just claim which has not been barred, with or without formal presentation, but the personal representative is personally liable to any other claimant whose claim is allowed and who is injured by such payment.